craigfisk/marmalade.ai/content/problem.md

 type: "page"
 ---

-* How do I find people I should connect with?
+* How do I automatically find people I should connect with?
 * Why can't I get random access into a worldwide pool?
-* Why can't I have connections that are ephemeral?
+* Can I have connections that are more purposeful and short-lived?
-* How do the right people find me?
+* How do the right people find me for the abilities I bring?
+* And anonymously define my expertise?
 * Isn't there a smart marketplace for this by now?
-* Where I own my information?
+* Where I can own my information?
 * And it is validated by the marketplace?
 * Which makes connections I never would have found?
 * Where everyone is valued for their contribution?